-Risk ID Risk Issue Description of Risk and Trigger Risk Rating (pre-Control) Preventative Controls Residual Risk F t 4.
-Landf orm Establishment I I 4.1 Rehabilitation resources Use of inappropriate rehabilitation machinery and equipment, compromises ability to achieve rehabilitation outcomes or desired final landform.
+Risk ID Risk Issue Description of Risk and Trigger Risk Rating g (pre-Control) Preventative Controls Residual Risk (Response actions to be considered if the risk eventuates 4.
+Landi form Establishment ' 4.1 Rehabilitation resources Use of inappropriate rehabilitation machinery and equipment, compromises ability to achieve rehabilitation outcomes or desired final landform.
 3 3 13 Final landform including roads to be designed by suitably qualified personnel Hire specialised plant and contractors to undertake major bulk earthworks; and Supervise rehabilitation activities and intervene promptly if damage or poor performance is occurring.
-2 3 9 · 4.2 Landform stability Instability of highwalls and benches compromises ability to achieve the desired final landform.
+2 3 9 Assess damage, develop, and implement remedial actions that could include actions like scarification to soil surfaces, respreading topsoil and resowing seed.
+4.2 Landform stability Instability of highwalls and benches compromises ability to achieve the desired final landform.
 3 4 18 Seek specialist geotechnical advice for final landform design, to specifically advise on measures such as bench and batter widths, heights and highwall stability and protection; and Consider measures such as scaling or rock bolting to improve long term stability.
-2 4 14 • 4.3 Landform stability Final landform instability (e.g., Steep slopes, long slopes, erosion etc.) affecting revegetation and final land use capability.
+2 4 14 Implement repairs as necessary; and Obtain specialist advice and review final landform goals.
+Amend rehabilitation and closure plans as required.
+4.3 Landform stability Final landform instability (e.g., Steep slopes, long slopes, erosion etc.) affecting revegetation and final land use capability.
 3 4 18 Undertake survey of final landforms prior to the placement of subsoil and topsoil, to verify establishment of desired grades and levels; and Seek specialist advice for advice on aspects such as batter grades, drainage measures, slope lengths and slope curvature, and placement of mid-slope berms and drains.
-2 4 14 • 4.4 Landform suitability Final landform unsuitable for intended land use (e.g., Slopes too steep for grazing, large rocks present affecting cultivation, settlement and surface subsidence leading to extended ponding etc.).
+2 4 14 Implement repairs as necessary; and Obtain specialist advice and review final landform goals.
+Amend rehabilitation and closure plans as required.
+4.4 Landform suitability Final landform unsuitable for intended land use (e.g., Slopes too steep for grazing, large rocks present affecting cultivation, settlement and surface subsidence leading to extended ponding etc.).
 3 4 18 Seek specialist advice and undertake agricultural land capability assessment.
 Agronomist to advise on aspects of landform development where a final land use of light grazing is sought; and Quality control of landform preparation to ensure appropriate surface preparation, achievement of desired grades and drainage control.
-3 3 13 • 4.5 Landform suitability Landform aspect not properly considered when selecting target plant species, leading to poor rehabilitation outcomes.
+3 3 13 Implement repairs as necessary; and Obtain specialist advice and review final landform goals.
+Amend rehabilitation and closure plans as required.
+4.5 Landform suitability Landform aspect not properly considered when selecting target plant species, leading to poor rehabilitation outcomes.
 4 3 17 Aspect to be factored into revegetation design (e.g., use more drought tolerant species on exposed north facing slopes).
 Specialist advice to be sought when preparing revegetation plans.
-3 3 13 • 4.6 Landform Suitability Unstable landform due to erosion and/or mass movement issues associated with inappropriate design 5 2 16 Disturbed land is contoured to limit stormwater ingress Earth bund is installed and maintained on low side of road to capture surface water flow off the road surface Heavy vehicle access will be restricted following rainfall events to prevent road surface damage Vegetation growth encourages on overburden stockpiles 4 1 7 •
+3 3 13 Seek specialist advice and revise revegetation program; and Implement remedial actions such as resowing and implementing a watering program.
+4.6 Landform Suitability Unstable landform due to erosion and/or mass movement issues associated with inappropriate design 5 2 16 Disturbed land is contoured to limit stormwater ingress Earth bund is installed and maintained on low side of road to capture surface water flow off the road surface Heavy vehicle access will be restricted following rainfall events to prevent road surface damage Vegetation growth encourages on overburden stockpiles 4 1 7 Implement repairs as necessary; and Obtain specialist advice and review final landform goals.
+Amend rehabilitation and closure plans as required.